 10 most common myths about commercial fire sprinklers

-Many of the myths about commercial fire sprinklers come from Hollywood.
+Many of the common myths about commercial fire sprinklers come from Hollywood.
 Yes, think of any scene from a movie where the sprinkler system is activated and it’s almost always not a factual situation.
 There has even been a website launched to track every film and television show where sprinklers are misrepresented going back as far as 1937.

 Whether misinformation is gleaned through films or if it’s just an ongoing misunderstanding, here are some of the most common myths about sprinklers: